-What questions do you have about coronavirus booster shots?
-Ask The Post.
+Can you mix and match vaccines?
+The Post answered your questions on coronavirus booster shots.

 - Track vaccination rates in your area

-Eliza Goren, an editor on The Post’s audience team, produced this Q&A.
+Eliza Goren and Lizzy Raben, editors on The Post’s audience team, produced this Q&A.